DataDog/chef-datadog/README.md

 =====

 1. Add this cookbook to your Chef Server, either by installing with knife or downloading and uploading to your chef-server with knife.
-2. Add your API Key, either to `attributes/default.rb`, or by using the inheritance model and placing it on the node via `environment`, `role` or declaring it in another cookbook at a higher precendence level.
+2. Add your API Key, either to `attributes/default.rb`, or by using the inheritance model and placing it on the node via `environment`, `role` or declaring it in another cookbook at a higher precedence level.
 3. Create an 'application key' for `chef_handler` [here](https://app.datadoghq.com/account/settings#api), and add it to your node, like in Step #2.
 3. Upload the cookbook to chef server via: `knife cookbook upload datadog`
 4. Associate the recipes with the desired `roles`, i.e. "role:chef-client" should contain "datadog::dd-handler" and a "role:base" should start the agent with "datadog::dd-agent".